This practical and easy to follow guide will help you know the definition of ransomware and what to do to remove it.

 - Filecoders encrypt and lock files on your PC.
 The cybercriminals require payment of the decryption keys usually within a deadline; otherwise, they could damage, destroy or permanently block your files.
 About 90% of ransomware strains are file coders.

 - Scareware typically bombards your PC with pop-up ads for a fake security tool that demands payment in exchange for fixing fake PC problems.
-It’s the simplest type of ransomware to eliminate, the least annoying of the bunch.

 - Doxing-related ransomware involves an email or message informing you that cybercriminals have your usernames, passwords, emails, and instant messages and will make them public unless you pay a ransom.